Start your teaching journey with How to get into teaching, a practical guide designed to support your path to a rewarding career in education.

 I really hope that you can find some comfort in these tips.
 Hopefully there are some nuggets in here that can help you not only just survive, but thrive.
 Good luck and enjoy being in the classroom!

-o, now you’re fully prepared to enter into teacher training.
+Hopefully you now feel fully prepared to enter into teacher training.
 Not only do you know how to prepare for your ITE interview, but you know what’s expected of you for when you have QTS.
 And if you want to teach in FE, then, not only will you know which courses you can do to gain eligibility for QTLS, but you also know the full criteria needed to gain this.

 Alongside this checklist, make sure you read the Get Into Teaching website, which gives you all the information you need about your teacher training application.